keyfoxth/eslint-config-x/README.md

 # eslint-config-k

-This is an ESLint config.
+This is a set of ESLint rules.